Blood Pressure & Heart Rate

-Blood pressure and heart rate are two different things but are closely related.
+Blood pressure and heart rate are two different entity but are closely related.
 The heart rate is the number of times the heart beats in a minute.
-Blood pressure is the measurement of blood force against on the artery’s walls.
+Blood pressure is the measurement of the blood force against the arterial walls.

-The number of times your heart- beats per minute to fulfill energy needs of every cell in your body from head to feet.
-The measuring unit for heart rate is BPM (beats per minute).
-It is a single number indicating the number of heartbeats per minute.
-The normal healthy heartbeat is 60 BPM.
+What is the heart rate?
+Heart rate is the number of times your heart beats per minute to fulfill energy needs of every cell in your body from head to feet.
+It is a single number; the measuring unit for heart rate is BPM (beats per minute).
+The average healthy heartbeat is 60 BPM.

-The normal resting heart rate in adults is 60 to 90 BPM.
-Athletes often have been resting-heart rates of below 60 BPM.
-The low pulse rate in athletes is due to their ability to pump higher volume of blood per beat (i.e. higher stroke volume).
+The standard resting heart rate in adults is 60 to 90 BPM.
+Athletes often have been resting heart rates of below 60 BPM.
+The low pulse rate in athletes is due to their ability to pump a higher volume of blood per beat (i.e., higher stroke volume).

 There is no direct correlation between blood pressure and heart rate (or pulse rate).
 High pulse rate does not mean to indicate hypertension.
 For people with hypertension, heart rate will not be a substitute for measuring blood pressure.

 Elevation in heart rate does not cause your blood pressure to elevate at the same proportion, why.
-It is because even though your heart beat raises; healthy blood vessels dilate (expands) to permit more blood to flow easily.
-It is possible for your heart rate to double with only a modest rise in blood pressure.
+It is because even though your heartbeat raises; healthy blood vessels dilate (expands) to permit more blood to flow smoothly.
+Your heart rate can double with only a modest rise in blood pressure.

 Exercise, Emotion, Heart rate and Blood pressure

-Similarly, state of mind such as anxiety, frustration, anger, fear, anticipation of pain and negative emotional states can bring about elevations in heart rate.
-Positive psychological states such as excitement, joy and interest can also bring elevations in heart rate.
+State of minds such as anxiety, frustration, anger, fear, the anticipation of pain, and negative emotional states can bring about elevations in heart rate.
+Positive psychological states such as excitement, joy, and interest can also bring elevations in heart rate.

 During exercise, it is even possible to double your heart beat rate.